 - Hosted business applications

-It’s also of paramount importance to extract data in a way that doesn’t have a negative impact on the source systems or response times.
+You must also extract data in a way that doesn’t have a negative impact on the source systems or response times.

-Data extraction most commonly happens in one of these three ways:
+Data extraction commonly happens in one of three ways:

-- Update notification - the easiest way to extract data from a source system is most often to have that system notify you when a record has been changed.
-Most databases provide a mechanism for this so that they can support database replication, and many SaaS business applications provide webhooks which offer conceptually similar functionality.
+- Update notification – The easiest way to extract data from a source system is to have that system notify you when a record has been changed.
+Most databases provide a mechanism for this so that they can support database replication, and many SaaS applications provide webhooks, which offer conceptually similar functionality.

-- Incremental extraction - some systems are unable to provide notification that an update has occurred, but they are able to identify which records have been modified, and then provide an extract on those records.
+- Incremental extraction – Some systems are unable to provide notification that an update has occurred, but they are able to identify which records have been modified, and provide an extract on those records.
 During subsequent ETL steps, the system needs to identify changes and propagate them down.
-One of the drawbacks of incremental extraction, is that it may not be possible to detect deleted records in source data.
+One of the drawbacks of incremental extraction is that it may not be possible to detect deleted records in source data.

-- Full extraction - some systems are not able to identify which data has been changed at all, so reloading all data is the only way to get the data out of the system.
-This extraction method will require you to keep a copy of the last extract in the same format so you can check which records are new.
-Because of the data transfer volumes required for this approach, it’s recommended to only use this as a last resort, and only for small tables.
+- Full extraction – Some systems are not able to identify which data has been changed at all, so reloading all data is the only way to get data out of the system.
+This extraction method requires you to keep a copy of the last extract so you can check which records are new.
+Because this approach involves high data transfer volumes, it’s recommended you use it only as a last resort, and only for small tables.

 In the past, the ETL process was largely concerned with extracting data from transactional databases.
-The rise of SaaS products is changing this.
-Many companies today rely on a host of SaaS tools – Salesforce, Google Analytics, Google Adwords, Quickbooks, Zuora, and many more – to run their business.
+The prevalence of SaaS products has changed this.
+Many companies today rely on a host of SaaS tools – Salesforce, Google Analytics, Google Adwords, Facebook Ads, Zendesk, HubSpot, and many more – to run their businesses.

-The extraction process for nearly every SaaS product out there relies on integrating with their API.
-APIs introduce a few unique challenges to the ETL process:
+The extraction process for nearly every SaaS product relies on integrating with its APIs.
+APIs introduce a few challenges to the ETL process:

-- The integration is different from what you’ve built in the past.
+- Integration is different for every application.
 Not every product provides a vanilla REST API.
-Some REST APIs are surprisingly convoluted, and some are still stuck on protocols like SOAP.
+Some REST APIs are surprisingly convoluted, and some applications are still stuck on protocols like SOAP.

-- The API is not rigorously and accurately documented.
+- Many APIs are not rigorously and accurately documented.
 Even APIs from reputable, developer-friendly companies sometimes have poor documentation.

-- The API has a large surface area.
-For example, a big CRM, like Salesforce, or ERP system might have dozens of different built-in resource endpoints along with custom resources and fields, all of which add to the complexity.
+- An API may have a large surface area.
+An enterprise application might have dozens of built-in resource endpoints, along with custom resources and fields, all of which add to the complexity.

 - APIs are constantly changing (and breaking).
-Once you have the data connections set up, they break.
-Once you have built more than a handful of connections, you’ll spend a significant amount of engineering time addressing breaking API changes.
+Once you have data connections set up, they break.
+Once you’ve built more than a handful of connections, you’ll spend a significant amount of engineering time addressing breaking API changes.

-For example, Facebook’s “move fast and break things” approach to development means frequent updates to their reporting APIs.
-It’s not like you’ll get notified in advance either, unless your team invests in building a close enough relationship with the team building the API to get a “through the grapevine” heads-up.
+For example, Facebook’s “move fast and break things” approach to development means the company frequently updates its reporting APIs – and it doesn't notify API users in advance, unless your team invests in building a close-enough relationship with the team building the API to get a “through the grapevine” heads-up.

 Keep Learning about ETL Extraction

-Extraction – This straightforward article explains the logical data map (or lineage report), its components, and goes through the methods of capturing changes in data.
+Extraction – This page introduces the logical data map (or lineage report) and its components, and goes through the methods of capturing changes in data.

-Extraction in Data Warehouses – This chapter of Oracle’s Data Warehousing guide details each of the extractions methods, including physical extraction methods, as well as Change Data Capture.
+Extraction in Data Warehouses – This chapter of Oracle’s Data Warehousing Guide details several extractions methods, including physical extraction methods, as well as change data capture.

 Data Extraction Methods in Medium and Large Databases – This paper focuses on data extraction using four “lookup table” techniques.
-In working with a 10,000 record data set, these techniques are evaluated and compared against one another.
+Working with a 10,000-record data set, these techniques are evaluated and compared against one another.